paridahimanshu0610/Customer_Churn_Prediction/README.md

 ### Model Saving and creating app using Flask
 * Saved the model as a .pkl file and created an app using Flask that takes user input and predicts the customer churn.

+### Model Selection
+Out of all the models we tested, the Random Forest Classifier model showed the best performance.
+It achieved an F1 score of 0.65, a test accuracy of 79%, and an AUC of 0.862.